The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST)

 In addition to the sustainability study mentioned above, the telescope itself will implement innovative concepts to reduce its power demand.
 As one of the design drivers is fast scanning and acceleration (Table~\ref{tab:design} and Sect.~\ref{sec:scanning}) of a massive structure, it follows that the energy required for such motions is also high.
-We therefore developed an energy recuperation system concept based on supercapacitors, which allow regenerative braking and thus drastically improve the energy efficiency of the telescope's motion.
-To our knowledge, it is the first time that regenerative braking is implemented in a telescope design.
+We therefore developed an energy recovery system concept based on supercapacitors, which is expected to allow regenerative braking and thus drastically improve the energy efficiency of the telescope's motion.

-We provide an overview of the power demands and the energy recuperation system in Sect.~\ref{sec:energy}.
-We note that the full description of the energy recuperation system will follow in Kiselev et al. (in prep), while the concepts for power generation and energy storage were presented in \cite{Viole2023, Viole2024}.
+We provide an overview of the power demands and the energy recovery system in Sect.~\ref{sec:energy}, while the full description can be found in \cite{Kiselev2024} and the concepts for power generation and energy storage were presented in \cite{Viole2023, Viole2024b, Viole2024}.